 Before you smoke your last cigarette make a list of everything you hate about smoking, and everything you’ll gain by giving up.
 Put copies all round your house and suitable places at work.
 List the smell, the health risks, the expense.
 Don’t just list them in generalities but list them in detail.
 Not just that you’ll save money, but exactly how much extra money you will have each week, each month, each year.
 Write down what you’ll do with it – finally have a saving pot, spend it on an amazing holiday, buy a new car.
 What will you do with the money and when will you be able to do it?

 Before you smoke your last cigarette, create a vibrant image in your mind of how you will be when you stop smoking.
 Healthier, happier, more in control of your own life.
-Check out this blog post about what happens when you give up smoking.
-This health information shows how quickly you can benefit from giving up smoking.
+When you give up smoking, your body starts to change in a very good way.
 Your heart attack risk begins to drop 2-12 weeks after stopping smoking.
 Your lung function begins to improve too.
 Remind yourself that if you go on smoking, your face will look older than your years, even if it doesn’t already.

 The US National Cancer Institute says: